antonpinchuk/ibkr-hotkey-trader/README.md

 3. **Usage:**
    - When you switch tickers in this app → TWS windows automatically switch too
-   - When you switch tickers via TradingView plugin → TWS windows also switch
+   - When you switch tickers via TradingView plugin → app → TWS windows also switch
    - To disable: **TWS → No Group**

+**Note**: Synchronization only works during market session, post or pre-market.

 **Troubleshooting:**
 - Check debug logs: **TWS → Query Available Groups...** to check if groups are active
 - TWS Mosaic may have a default group assigned.
 Check and change if needed.
 - If no groups found: Make sure TWS windows have Display Groups enabled (step 1)

-### Safety Features
-- Cannot exceed 100% of budget (warning toast)
-- Budget validation against account balance
-- Automatic reconnection if TWS connection drops
-- Visual warnings for account balance issues

 ## User Interface